arclabs561/subsume/docs/typst/subsumption.typ

 *Connection to category theory:* In category theory, subsumption corresponds to a morphism between objects, where the containment relationship defines a partial order.
 Box embeddings provide a concrete geometric realization of this abstract structure, making it computable and learnable.
 The geometric interpretation also connects to the concept of *topological spaces*, where containment defines neighborhoods and continuity, providing a bridge between discrete logical structures and continuous geometric representations.

+*Lattice-theoretic foundations:* Box embeddings form a proper *box lattice* under the reverse product order on $RR^n_+$, where an embedding is below another in a hierarchy if all of its coordinates are larger.
+This ordering creates a natural partial order structure—the foundation of lattice theory.
+The *join operation* (union) produces the smallest enclosing box that contains both input boxes, while the *meet operation* (intersection) produces the intersection of two boxes.
+Critically, this lattice structure is *strictly more general* than order embedding lattices in any dimension.
+The *intersectional closure* property ensures that the intersection of two boxes (representing concepts) is itself a box, which is essential for modeling concept hierarchies where any two concepts maintain a well-defined relationship.
+This lattice-theoretic framework provides the mathematical foundation for understanding box embeddings' expressiveness and their relationship to Boolean algebras and distributive lattices.

+*Probabilistic extension:* The box lattice extends into probabilistic lattice theory through volume-based measures.
+Probabilities associated with concepts are derived from the volume of boxes in $[0,1]^n$.
+This probabilistic interpretation enables modeling of disjoint concepts (exactly -1 correlation when total volume equals 1), identical concepts (correlation of 1), and negative correlation—which previous order embedding models could never achieve.
+The box lattice can represent all possible correlations between pairs of variables through the continuity of the correlation function with respect to box translations and intersections.
+This continuity property is crucial: small changes in box positions produce small changes in correlation, ensuring smooth optimization landscapes.

 == Definition

 *Subsumption* is a fundamental concept in formal logic.
 In box embeddings, we define subsumption as a binary relation: box $A$ *subsumes* box $B$ if and only if $B$ is geometrically contained within $A$, denoted $B subset.eq A$.